functorz-tech/momen_doc/actions/ai/ai-data-model.md

 * Account ID: Integer type, a relational field produced by a one-to-many relationship between the account table and the conversation table, used to record which user initiated this session.
 * Input: At the start of the session, the related content of this AI configuration is saved in this field, i.e., AI prompts, knowledge base configuration, tool configuration, output configuration.
 * Status: Records the status of this session.
-The default six statuses allow for setting business logic according to the dialogue state:&#x20;
+The default six statuses allow for setting business logic according to the dialogue state:
-  * CREATED: The initial state when created.&#x20;
+  * CREATED: The initial state when created.
-  * IN PROGRESS: Waiting for AI's reply after being sent.&#x20;
+  * IN PROGRESS: Waiting for AI's reply after being sent.
-  * STREAMING: AI is in the process of streaming output.&#x20;
+  * STREAMING: AI is in the process of streaming output.
-  * COMPLETED: AI has completed replying.&#x20;
+  * COMPLETED: AI has completed replying.
-  * FAILED: Various failure states.&#x20;
+  * FAILED: Various failure states.
   * CANCELED: Status after stopping the reply.

 ## 2. Message

-Used to record message logs under a particular session, but not the specific message content.&#x20;
+Used to record message logs under a particular session, but not the specific message content.

 **Field Explanation:**

 * Account ID: Integer, a relational field produced by a one-to-many relationship between the account table and the message table, used to record which user the message belongs to.
-* Role: Text, defaults to the following three roles, recording who the sender of the message is:&#x20;
+* Role: Text, defaults to the following three roles, recording who the sender of the message is:
-  * &#x20;system: When triggering \[Start Session], the prompts (including user-entered input parameters), results returned by the knowledge base, and results from tool invocation are sent to AI, and this message is recorded under the role of system.&#x20;
+  * ;system: When triggering \[Start Session], the prompts (including user-entered input parameters), results returned by the knowledge base, and results from tool invocation are sent to AI, and this message is recorded under the role of system.
-  * assistant: Results returned by AI are recorded under the role of assistant.&#x20;
+  * assistant: Results returned by AI are recorded under the role of assistant.
   * user: When clicking to continue the conversation, the content entered by the user from the input box and sent to AI is recorded under the role of user.
-* Conversation ID: Integer type, a relational field produced by a one-to-many relationship between the session table and the message table, used to record which session this message belongs to.&#x20;
+* Conversation ID: Integer type, a relational field produced by a one-to-many relationship between the session table and the message table, used to record which session this message belongs to.

-{% hint style="info" %}
-In a single-round dialogue, only the roles of system and assistant appear in the message table.&#x20;
+In a single-round dialogue, only the roles of system and assistant appear in the message table.

-In multi-round dialogues, the first message triggered by \[Start Conversation] is sent by system, and assistant returns results based on system's content.&#x20;
+In multi-round dialogues, the first message triggered by \[Start Conversation] is sent by system, and assistant returns results based on system's content.

 In \[Continue Conversation], messages are sent as the user, and assistant continues to process all previous messages and returns results.
-{% endhint %}

 ## 3. Message Content

 Used to record specific message content.
-Since the content sent to AI might include both images and text, Momen AI saves images and text separately in the message content table and automatically associates them with a particular message.&#x20;
+Since the content sent to AI might include both images and text, Momen AI saves images and text separately in the message content table and automatically associates them with a particular message.

 **Field Explanation:**